seng350/course/lectures/6-cc.md

 While I present one approach for capturing information on a view, there are other approaches equally viable (and the DelftSWA course show one other approach).

 This is from Fig 18.3 in the text (3rd ed).
 You can find this and a [fully worked example here](https://wiki.sei.cmu.edu/sad/index.php/Template:ViewTemplate).
-[An example of a 'uses view'](https://wiki.sei.cmu.edu/sad/index.php/OPC_Module_Uses_View). **Your project should be following this organizational approach for M3 and M4**.
+[An example of a 'uses view'](https://wiki.sei.cmu.edu/sad/index.php/OPC_Module_Uses_View).

 ![SEI view template](img/view-template.png)